Our story

 2011

-More incredible provision from God as we buy a wonderful Church of Scotland building on Gilmore Place.
+More incredible provision from God as we buy a wonderful Church of Scotland building on Gilmore Place (You can read the building’s story here).
 The previous occupants encourage us to take on the baton of passionate love for God and mission in the local area.

 We continue to grow, with hundreds of people gathering on Sundays and in small groups.